unior-nlp-research-group/TRADISAN/README.md

 # TRADISAN
 This repo contains the first version of **TRADISAN** ("conTRAstare la DIsinformazione in ambito SANitario tramite fake news detection sui social media"), **a dataset developed for the Italian language to assess health-related news reliability**.
 It is part of a research project which bears the same name, and is funded by Consortium GARR, the Italian National Research and Education Network.

-The current dataset consists of **32.101 headlines**, each provided with automatic annotations of **31 news reliability features, including stylometric, lexical and sentiment features**.
+The current dataset consists of **32,101 news**.
+We provide each headline with automatic annotations of **31 news reliability features, including stylometric, lexical and sentiment features**.
 Furthermore, each headline has **4 additional annotations**, i.e., **lemmas, POS, IOB and NER**.
 We release the dataset in tab-separated values (TSV) format.
+Annotations for news body text are not yet available.

 The 31 features are:
 - **STYLOMETRIC**